Updated: December 6, 2024

 FUTA credit reduction states for 2023

 Remember the caveat we touched upon above?
-As of November 10, 2023, the state of California and the state of New York each have overdue unemployment insurance loans, and Uncle Sam is keeping an eye out for payment.
-Because the loans are past due, these states have been assessed a FUTA credit reduction for 2023, and are not eligible for the full 5.4% tax credit.
+Currently, California and New York both have overdue unemployment insurance loans, and Uncle Sam is keeping an eye out for payment.
+Because the loans are past due, each was assessed a FUTA credit reduction for 2023 and lost part of the 5.4% tax credit.
+For employers in these credit reduction states, it means they had higher payroll costs for 2023.
+As we mentioned earlier, generally, the standard effective tax rate is 0.6%.
+But with the credit change, the effective rate increased to 1.2%.

 For employers in the newly-reclassified credit reduction states, it means they had higher payroll costs in 2023.As we mentioned earlier, generally, the standard effective tax rate is 0.6%.
 But with the credit change, the effective rate is now 0.12%.